WhitelistVideo

 What Teens Actually Think

-• 87% said they would try to bypass controls that monitor their texts
+• 87% would try to bypass controls if their texts were being read.

-• 72% said they'd accept controls focused on specific safety concerns (like inappropriate videos)
+• 72% said they’d be okay with controls if they only focused on specific safety issues (like YouTube).

-• 91% said secret monitoring made them trust parents less
+• 91% said secret monitoring made them trust their parents less.

-• 68% said they'd be willing to negotiate boundaries with transparent controls
+• 68% were willing to negotiate boundaries if the process was transparent.

 The Smart Alternative: Targeted Protection